Evejrobles/evejrobles.github.io/README.md

 Applied reaserch Associates https://www.ara.com

+This company appeals to me because helps solve clean energy needs for other companies.

 Faith comes by Hearing (non profit)  https://www.faithcomesbyhearing.com/about/careers

+This company appeals to me because it deals with my faith.

 I expect to make $45K- $55K first year of employment.